 The anniversary of the 11 September 1973 coup, Workers' Day (1 May) and Day of the Young Combatant (29 March) may be accompanied by large protests and demonstrations.

 Several small explosive devices were detonated around Santiago between 2005 and 2014.
 Churches, childcare centres, banks, the Santiago Metro and police stations were targeted.
 A Chilean anarchist group claim responsibility for many incidents and have vowed to continue its campaign.

 People claiming to represent Mapuche communities, Chile's largest indigenous group, are engaged in a conflict in the southern Araucanía region over land rights and industrial development.
 In recent years, related attacks have generally targeted multinational forestry corporations and private Chilean landowners.
 Australians and other foreigners haven't been directly targetedbut could be affected by politically motivated violence directed at others in the future.

 - Avoid all demonstrations, protests and large public gatherings.

 - Be particularly alert to possible unrest around days of national or commemorative significance.

-- Monitor the media and other sources for news of planned or possible unrest, particularly before visiting central Santiago or the centres of other major cities.
-Avoid affected areas.
+- Monitor the media and other sources for news of planned or possible unrest, particularly before visiting central Santiago or other major city centres.

 - Follow the instructions of local authorities.

-- Be particularly vigilant when travelling in the Araucanía region.
+- Be vigilant when travelling in the Araucanía region.
 Avoid disturbances.

 Muggings and robberies occur frequently in urban and tourist areas, particularly in Santiago, Viña del Mar, Valparaiso and Calama.
-People walking alone are often targeted, especially at night.
-Daylight muggings, including with weapons, have been reported in the Cerro Santa Lucia, Cerro San Cristobal Park and in and around the Plaza de Armas and Mercado Central in Santiago.
+People walking alone are often targets, especially at night.
+Muggings, including with weapons, have been reported in the Cerro Santa Lucia, Cerro San Cristobal Park and in and around the Plaza de Armas and Mercado Central in Santiago.
 Muggings recently occurred in Valparaiso around Paseo 21 de Mayo and Cerro Alegre.